polyswarmer/documentation/README.md

 ### Building the image

-To build the Docker image, start the container, build the site with Gulp, and start the project watcher all in one shot:
+To start the container, install the project dependencies, and build the site with Gulp:

     $ make